Skip to main content

 }

-Next, let's run the atlas migrate diff command once more:
+Next, run the atlas migrate diff command again:

 atlas migrate diff add_commits \